 There are numerous tales throughout different cultures of tunnels and subterranean communities beneath the surface of the Earth.
 Roman naturalist Pliny the Elder even spoke of those who escaped Atlantis’ demise by fleeing to the Earth’s core.

 While this underworld has many names, Agartha (or Agharti) is a place where all four corners of the world are connected by paths and tunnels.
 Some Agartha believers even argue that another world exists beneath us and serves to counterbalance our energy.
 While we live in a state of heightened emotions, violence, and over-the-top ideology, this world crawling under the ground is, simply put, flipside.
+But in some religions, Agartha is believed to be a land crawling with demons and monsters.

+Inside Agartha are several cities, the capital city being Shambala.
+There is a smoky "central sun" in the middle that provides light and life to Agarthans.
 French occultist Alexandre Saint-Yves d’Alveydre claimed that this world’s potential could only be unlocked “when the anarchy of our world is replaced by synarchy” (harmonious rule).
 It’s a nice thought, particularly in our modern world.

-Featured Photo: Ano Hanna / YouTube
+Featured photo: Ano Hanna / YouTube